rclarkem/WeatherApp/README.md

 #### Purpose

-This project allows users to see what season there are based on their geolocation and to display a message to the user.
+This project gives the user a message of 'Burr, it is chilly" or "Let's go to the beach" depending on the season they are in based on their geolocation.

 ## Motivation